navind062g/30DaysOfJavaScript/README.md

 ## :rocket: Practice Projects

-+ :memo: **Form Validator**
+- :memo: **Form Validator**
   Basic Project related to Sign Up Page for any website with inputs like Username, Password and Email Address.
 Validation done using Pure Javascript.

-+ :card_file_box: **Credit Card Checker *(A Project from Codecademy)*** Validate the credit card numbers in javascript using Luhn algorithm (https://en.wikipedia.org/wiki/Luhn_algorithm#Description).
+- :card_file_box: **Credit Card Checker _(A Project from Codecademy)_**
+  Validate the credit card numbers in javascript using Luhn algorithm (https://en.wikipedia.org/wiki/Luhn_algorithm#Description).

-+ :monocle_face: **Mysterious Organism *(A Project from Codecademy)*** DNA test of pAequor that can survive in their natural environment.
+- :monocle_face: **Mysterious Organism _(A Project from Codecademy)_**
+  DNA test of pAequor that can survive in their natural environment.
 Javascript practice for loops, arrays and objects.

-27 more projects
+- :bulb: **Random Quote Generator** Quotes generated using FETCH API.
+Quote will be displayed using Quote Message, Author and HashTags.

 #